 If you’ve ever donated blood, chances are you’ve met a phlebotomy technician.
 Besides blood donations, phlebotomists also draw blood from patients for research, transfusions, and testing.

 In addition to drawing blood from patients or donors, phlebotomy technicians are also responsible for proper labeling of samples, entering patient data, maintaining necessary medical instruments—and of course, talking to nervous patients to make them feel more comfortable!

-What are the Requirements to Become a Phlebotomy Technician?
+What are the Requirements to Become a Phlebotomist?

 Professional certification via an accredited phlebotomy technician program is a must-have for the vast majority of employers.
 In as little as 34 weeks, you can earn a phlebotomy technician diploma and receive a certification from one of several national organizations.

 According to the BLS, phlebotomist earn an average yearly salary* of about $37,000, or about $17 per hour.
 Phlebotomists who earn in the top 10th percentile can earn up to $50,000 or more, per year.

 Phlebotomy Technician Job Outlook